meteor/galaxy-docs/source/deploy-guide.md

 <h2 id="mongo-configure">Configure your MongoDB database</h2>

 If your Meteor application has a package that requires Mongo, then you'll need a Mongo database configured for your application.
-Most users will want to use a hosted database provider instead of running it yourselves, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+Most users will want to use a hosted database provider instead of running it yourselves, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [ScaleGrid](https://console.scalegrid.io/users/register?partnerID=meteor.com).

 For optimum performance, we recommend that you setup a database in the same AWS region as your app deployment.